 Knowing better than most the toll -mental, emotional, physical- a 360-commitment requires of a person in order to be a creator of any kind, Swizz saw the imbalances in the art system, and devised an industry disruptor that will surely be the way of the future.
 Based on a system of no commission, 100% of the sales go to the artists with The Dean Collection.
 Joining him on this endeavor is Bacardi.

 Prior to the pre-launch of The Dean Collection, ICON MAN had the opportunity to interview Swizz for the ICON MANN 28 MEN OF CHANGE in recognition of the wildly impactful work he has been doing covertly for years in the New York Tri-borough area with Bronx Charter Schools, and as the first Global Ambassador for New York City's public hospital system.
-What the video and read the essay below to see what he has to say about his journey.
+Read the essay below to see what he has to say about his journey.

 By Kasseem “Swizz Beatz” Dean, as told to Amy Elisa Jackson